abhi2828/Node/readMe.txt

 => here we learn basic of middlweare by filtering user based on their age that we are grtting from url if use age greater then 18 he can access pages else he can't access

-next, we learn middlweare in advance router-level middlweare in branch router_level_middlweare
+next, we learn middlweare in advance Route-level middlweare in branch Route_level_middlweare